 Huernia saudi-arabica is a small succulent with 5-angled, soft-toothed, grey-green stems with red mottling.
-The stems are up to 3 inches (7.5 cm) tall.
-Flowers are bell-shaped, up to 1.6 inches (4 cm) across, deep purplish-red inside with raised, whitish-yellow papillae.
-The blackish center sometime is basally streaked with fine golden lines.
+The stems are up to 3 inches (7.5 cm) long.
+Flowers are bell-shaped, up to 1.6 inches (4 cm) across, deep purplish-red inside with raised whitish-yellow papillae.
+The blackish center sometimes is basally streaked with fine golden lines.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Huernias require a potting mix with excellent drainage.
 A succulent plant mix of 50 percent pumice or perlite, 25 percent peat or organic mulch, and 25 percent sand helps prevent rotting and overwatering.
 Roots experience dieback in cool-season dormancy, so plants grow best in shallow containers that allow the soil to dry out quickly.
 Using clay pots further helps the soil from staying too wet.
 An underlayment of coarse gravel below the soil mix also improves drainage.
 In climates with damp, cool summers, a layer of gravel between the plant and the soil mix also helps prevent the stems from staying too moist.